Atur256/graalvm-vue-interop/README.md

 # GraalVM Vue Interop

-This library demonstrates how to define **Vue.js components in Java using the Vue Options API**, and how to generate executable JavaScript automatically using [GraalVM](https://www.graalvm.org/) with the [WebImage Interop Extension](https://github.com/Atur256/graalvm-webimage-interop).
+This library demonstrates how to define **Vue.js components in Java using the Vue Options API**, and how to generate executable JavaScript automatically using [GraalVM](https://www.graalvm.org/) with the [GraalVM WebImage Interop Extension](https://github.com/Atur256/graalvm-webimage-interop).

 It allows developers to write **Java-first Vue components**, supporting both the **Options API** and parts of the **Composition API** (`setup()`, `ref()`, `reactive()`) for reactive state and computed properties.